OrangGeeGee/rtxon-info/README.md

 # RtxonInfo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.8 by running `ng new rtxon-info`.

 ## Development server